BBN-Q/libaps2/README.md

 For the adventurous, the Appveyor build artifacts are available for download [here](https://ci.appveyor.com/api/projects/matthewware/libaps2/artifacts/build/Release.zip).
 These are binaries build from the master branch.

-### Linux
-Use your distribution's package manager to install the dependencies and it should work out of the box.

-Tested on:
-* Linux Mint 18.1 with 5.4.0

-### OS X
-1. Install the command-line developer tools.
-2. Use [Homebrew](http://brew.sh/) to install cmake.
-3. Then a standard ``cmake ../src`` and ``make`` should build.

-Tested on:
-* OS X 10.10 Yosemite with Apple clang 6.0

 ## Funding